tierratechnologies/logmate.co.nz/content/blog/can-we-trust-app-store-reviews.md

 The app store reviews are very straightforward, asking for a star rating out of 5 and an optional written feedback box.

 > **Each rating out of 5 is averaged into an overall rating for the app.**

 This is then shown on the app page in the app store and helps to rank search results to prioritise the highest ranked apps.

-One major downside to the app stores rating system is on the user interface there **_no correlation between the rating and the app version number_**.
+One major downside to the app stores rating system is on the user interface is there is **_no apparent correlation between the rating and the app version number_**.
 That means a rating from Version 1 of the app can still be present (and affecting the overall rating) even if it is 5 years later and the app has gone through several major developments.
-Thus, **_making the rating not actually describe the experience of what a new user would face._**
+Thus, **_showing a rating that might not accurately describe the experience a new user would face._**

 The Apple App store gives the developer the option to remove previous ratings from their overall rating when they deploy a new version of their app.
 While this helps make the overall rating more representative of the current product, it removes the credibility of that rating because it includes fewer reviews and discounts the reviews of long time users.
 It also doesn’t show improvement over time.

 #### Example

-Joe downloaded an app (Version 1.1) and made an error during sign up which affected his onboarding experience so left an angry review of 1 star on the app store.
+Joe downloaded an app (Version 1.1) and made an input error during sign up which affected his onboarding experience.
+So he left an angry review of 1 star on the app store.
 A few days later he realised his mistake and went on to use the app very happily for the next 6 months but never went back to change his rating.
-This rating will not sit there affecting the overall rating of the app but not actually represent the experience Joe is having.
+This rating will now sit there affecting the overall rating of the app but not actually represent the experience Joe is having.

 ***